Fresheyeball/deconfigured/pages/contact.md

 If you are interested in hiring me, my [C.V.](/cv) is hosted on this website, likewise my [LinkedIn profile](http://www.linkedin.com/pub/athan-clark/56/612/557) and [github](https://github.com/athanclark) are readily available.
-Please contact me if you need more information (or are willing to do business!)
+Please contact me if you need more information!